 Standard - Standard benches usually have 750 lb. to 1,000 lb. weight load capacities.

-Extra Heavy Duty - Extra heavy duty benches are usually constructed with 12 gauge steel, all welded with 3” square legs for extra durability and strength.
+Extra Heavy Duty - Extra heavy duty construction takes durability a step further and is designed for even more demanding environments.
+Extra heavy duty benches are usually constructed with 12 gauge steel, all welded with 3” square legs for extra durability and strength.
 A lower shelf gives the bench added structural stability.
 They typically come with pre-punched floor mounting plates on the legs for additional stability.